Creating your first Kubernetes cluster

 cat /var/lib/rancher/k3s/server/node-token

-After we have to fetch these information pieces we will add them to the command below and run this on our nodes in order to connect them to the cluster.
+After we have fetch these information pieces we will add them to the command below and run this on our nodes in order to connect them to the cluster.

 curl -sfL https://get.k3s.io | K3S_URL=https://[server_internal_ip_address]:6443 K3S_TOKEN=[TOKEN_FROM_COMMAND_ABOVE] sh -